magriffin01/CPSC350_SP21_ASSIGNMENT7_GRIFFIN/README.txt

 d. https://www.geeksforgeeks.org/

 5. INSTRUCTIONS FOR RUNNING THIS ASSIGNMENT
 a.
+Uncomment the sorting algorithm you wish to run
+b.
 Run "make all"
-b.
+c.
 Then run "./assignment7.out" while adding either "create" or "sort" as a command line parameter for desired program action.
     i.
 For the mode "create", follow that command-line parameter with the text file for the doubles, followed by the amount of doubles to create. ii.
 For the mode "sort", follow that command-line paramter with the text file that contains the doubles.